SoftUni-Internal/interactive-content/EN/04-SOLID/02-Single-Responsibility.md

   }
 }
 ```
-From the name of the class, we can find out what exactly it is responsible for, in this case - the settings of the hero.
+The name of the class states what it is responsible for, in this case - the settings of the hero.

 Therefore, in this class, we should not look for something that is not related to the settings of the character.

-But in the code above, we have two responsibilities: **manipulating** and **printing**.
+But this one has two responsibilities: **manipulating** and **printing**.

 Having a method that prints out the hero features in this class **violates the single responsibility principle**.

-For this purpose, we should create another class, **which will only handle printing the hero features**:
+For this purpose, we should create another class, **which will only handle printing the features**:

 ```java
 public class PrintHeroFeatures {